 - Finally, homes with lower/better HERS generally appraise for a higher price than homes with higher scores.

-There’s also a directory that can help you find a HERS-rater than can test and evaluate your home.
+There’s also a directory that can help you find a HERS-rater that can test and evaluate your home.

 The ENERGY STAR symbol on consumer products – like dishwashers, furnaces, windows, and even some construction materials – indicates that the item has been independently certified to deliver the performance efficiency and energy cost savings that consumers need and want, while still protecting the environment.